time-rs/book/src/api/format-description.md

   two digits of the year are present, the value returned may not be what was expected — if the return is successful at all (it's not guaranteed).

+  There are two ranges: _extended_ (the default) and _standard_.
+When the `large-dates` feature flag is _not_ enabled, the two behave identically.
+When enabled, using _standard_ allows for selectively opting out of the extended range, both for parsing and formatting.
+This avoids ambiguities when parsing, namely when a year is immediately followed by another numeric value.

   There are two bases for the year: _calendar_ and _iso\_week_.
 The former is what you want if using the month, day, ordinal, or similar.
 You likely only want to use `iso_week` if you are using the week number with `repr:iso`.
 [Don't be like Twitter][twitter-bug]; know which should be used when.